lindell/multi-gitter/README.md

 Flags:
   -g, --base-url string       Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
 Or the url to a self-hosted GitLab instance.
-  -C, --concurrent int        The maximum number of concurrent runs (default 1)
+  -C, --concurrent int        The maximum number of concurrent runs. (default 1)
       --config string         Path of the config file.
-  -E, --error-output string   The file that the output of the script should be outputted to. "-" means stderr (default "-") -f, --fetch-depth int       Limit fetching to the specified number of commits.
-Set to 0 for no limit (default 1)
+  -E, --error-output string   The file that the output of the script should be outputted to. "-" means stderr. (default "-") -f, --fetch-depth int       Limit fetching to the specified number of commits.
+Set to 0 for no limit. (default 1)
       --git-type string       The type of git implementation to use.
                               Available values:
                                 go: Uses go-git, a Go native implementation of git.
 This is compiled with the multi-gitter binary, and no extra dependencies are needed.